Robert Wishart – The Warrior Bishop

 The churchman: Robert Wishart, Bishop of Glasgow; a man of great principle whose courage and convictions were soon to be put to the ultimate test.

 Both Wisharts were consecrated in 1273.
 Robert at Aberdeen on 29 January, William at Scone on 15 October.
-During the next thirteen years Robert became a prominent political figure during the reign of Alexander III and was the king’s representative at the second Council of Lyon in 1274.
+During the next thirteen years, Robert became a prominent political figure during the reign of Alexander III and was the king’s representative at the second Council of Lyon in 1274.
 Perhaps echoing the favouritism shown to Robert by his uncle William (who died in 1279) Robert was also said to have ‘filled the deanery and two archdeaconries of his diocese with Wisharts’.
-In the years immediately preceding Alexander’s death, Robert was said to have seen less activity in public affairs, instead devoting a great deal of his energies with completing improvements to Glasgow Cathedral.
+In the years immediately preceding Alexander’s death, Robert was said to have seen less activity in public affairs, instead devoting much of his energies to completing improvements to Glasgow Cathedral.

 With no generally recognised heir, the Scottish throne was up for grabs with the principal claimants, being Baillol, Bruce the elder, John Hastings of Abergavenny, and Count Florence of Holland.
 With the threat of civil war in the air, and fearful of the ambitions of Bruce, Bishop Fraser of St Andrews, one of the Guardians, wrote to Edward I, begging him to intercede.
 A further letter, from seven Scottish earls, written during the winter of 1290 and 1291, called for Edward’s help.